Seasoned salt: United States

-Types

 Cajun or Creole seasoning

 In Louisiana and the surrounding states, many companies make Cajun or Creole seasonings.
 It is a spicy blend of onion powder, garlic powder, paprika, oregano or thyme, salt, pepper, and chili powder.
 Brands include Tony Chachere's, Zatarain's and Paul Prudhomme.

 Other types

-Lawry's, the oldest commonly used "seasoned salt" in the US, was originally developed for seasoning steaks in the 1930s.
+Lawry's, the oldest commonly used "seasoned salt" in the US, was originally developed in the 1930s for seasoning steaks.